By: Sam Zeff & Kaite Stover

 In this special Archiver series, we meet four Kansans who fall into that category.
 Four people who fought the war, not with claymore mines and grit, but with bandages, medicine, and pure compassion.

 Dr. H.C.
-Palmer was born in Pittsburgh, Kansas.
+Palmer was born in Pittsburg, Kansas.
 He was in his first year of residency at the University of Kansas Medical Center when he was drafted in April 1964.

 “Lyndon Johnson drafted 1,500 doctors at once in that month.
 Interestingly enough, the Gulf of Tonkin resolution was five months later in August of 1964.
 So it appears in retrospect, Johnson was plugging some holes in some of the divisions with battalion surgeons for field hospitals.
 He wanted to be ready to start the war.”

 Ask Palmer about his experiences in Vietnam and he talks about the people--the wounded he tried to save and the ill local villagers he tried to treat, the friends he lost and his comrades who came home.

 Palmer spent one year in Vietnam with the First Infantry Division as a battalion surgeon.
 He was a captain.
 The rank of most doctors drafted into the military.
 From the very first Palmer was wary of the people with the power to make decisions about his life.